 Puppies and dogs (and cats and kittens too!) most often destroy and chew things out of boredom, frustration or anxiety.
-There are mild displays of this behavior that are to be expected, especially in kittens, puppies and young or high energy dogs – a puppy chewing a shoe, or a dog ripping apart one of her toys.
+There are mild displays of this behavior that are to be expected, especially in kittens, puppies, and young or high energy dogs – like a puppy chewing a shoe, or a dog ripping apart one of her toys.
 There are also more extreme levels of this behavior, where the pet will hurt himself or do serious damage to doors or other household items.
 If that’s the case, please consult with a professional pet behaviorist or trainer.
-In either case, for safety’s sake, keep them away from anything they can chew on by keeping them contained when unsupervised!
-Crate training can give pets a safe chew-safe zone, while you work on modifying their behavior.
-Cats especially can be a big challenge, especially with wires and curtain cords.
+In either case, for safety’s sake, keep your pet away from anything they can chew on by containing them and/or keep items out of reach.
+Crate training, baby gates, or closed doors allow you to create a chew-safe pet area while you train them.
+Cats especially can be challenging, especially with wires and curtain cords.
 The best solution for wire and cord chewers is to completely cover all wires with hard plastic tubing, secure cords out of reach, or keep the pet closed out of those rooms.
 In addition, for mild to moderate chewers, we have these four helpful tips:

 1. Physical Exercise.
 Many dogs and cats chew because they are bored, and have excess energy and/or anxiety.
 Chewing is fun and a stress relief for them!
 You can help eliminate this kind of chewing by giving them more daily exercise.
 Just like you would do, build up the length and difficulty of your pet’s “workout” which can be any kind of athletic activity – walking, running, biking, hiking, playing ball, running around the yard with a dog friend; indoor chase toys and games with your cat friend.
 Just keep in mind that you will need to maintain the amount of exercise you give them every day pretty much EVERY DAY.
 Even if its just 10 minutes a day, you’ll need to stick to it.
 If you take up daily exercise with your pet for a few weeks and then stop, the chewing will very likely return.